DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 boots were launched with a hip party in the cutting-edge fashion shop SPRMKT.
-Dutch newspaper *NRC Handelsblad* published a feature article on the joint endeavors of Ellis, Erjee and Jasper, in which they stated that 'we are creative, so we are fixing it ourselves'.[^38] DIY was alive and well, at least as far as the Volkskrant building was concerned.
+Dutch newspaper *NRC Handelsblad* published a feature article on the joint endeavors of Ellis, Erjee and Jasper, in which they stated that 'we are creative, so we are fixing it ourselves'.

 When wondering what made the Volkskrant building work, the story of the Russian boots does not stand on its own.
 From 2007 onwards, Erjee and